 #3) Database Server

-The Database Server includes the following sub-components:
+The Database Server comprises the following components:

 - ALM Database Server